France bans protests over Prophet Mohammad cartoons

 Police were on alert in the French capital after protests planned by some Muslim groups were banned.

+Mohammed Moussaoui, leader of the French Muslim Council (CFCM), described both the film and the cartoons as “acts of aggression”, but urged French Muslims not to take to the streets for unauthorized protests.

+“I repeat the CFCM’s call not to protest.
+Any protest could be hijacked and counterproductive,” he told French radio station RFI.

-Charlie Hebdo, an anti-establishment weekly whose Paris offices are under police protection, defied critics to rush out another run of the publication that sold out on Wednesday.
+Charlie Hebdo, an anti-establishment weekly whose Paris offices are under police protection, defied critics to rush out another run of the publication that sold out in minutes on Wednesday.

 It says the cartoons are designed simply to poke fun at the uproar over the film and on Friday hit back at critics accusing it of deliberately stirring controversy to sell newspapers.